 Note: Many reliable but cost effective air filters will do a good just in protecting your home, office or HVAC unit but will require differing changes.
 We recommend checking your air filter at least once a month.
 Those we suffer from allergies ought to inspect and change their air filters more frequently.

-If you notice that your filter is looking dark or that there is visible build up of lint and dust , it is time for a change.
+If you notice that your filter is looking dark or that there is visible buildup of lint and dust, it is time for a change.
 Don’t forget the conditions of your ducts.
-Fix It Right Plumbing in Australia will help you replace and install your filters correctly.
+And always be certain to install filters correctly.

 How to change your home air filter